puja108/security-hands-on/README.md

 This is will take a lot of time as minikube wants to verify it is working.
 It will finally result in a failed start, but minikube should actually be running.
 Just the Kubernetes components (besides API server) won't be up.
-To get them running you can apply following manigest that contain default PSPs and bindings for the main components.
+To get them running you can apply following manifest that contain default PSPs and bindings for the main components.

 ```bash